rhenryw/lupine/README.md

 then open `download/index.html` and download the html file (or rename `download.txt` to `whateveryouwant.html`)

 All code copyright © RHW and LupineVault. `all_games.json` © 2024 RHW, attribution must be given plainly, and license can be taken away at any time at RHW's discretion

+`all_games.json` Agreement
+---
+`all_games.json` is a precious file, and therefore is specially licensed as per the regulations in [all_games.json-LICENSE](https://github.com/rhenryw/lupine/blob/main/all_games.json-LICENSE)